If you’re diagnosed with nontuberculous mycobacterial lung disease, your doctor will discuss the right treatment for

 - How severe your disease seems to be

 Most people with an NTM lung infection start with a combination of antibiotics that they take three times a week.
 You may have to change medications if the bacteria become resistant to your doctor’s first choice, but they have several options to choose from.

 Doctors treat mycobacterium avium complex (MAC) disease, the most common NTM lung infection, with a combination of three antibiotics:

 - Either azithromycin (Zithromax) and clarithromycin (Biaxin)

 If you have more severe MAC disease that results from cavities in your lungs, your doctor may try rifabutin (Mycobutin) instead of rifampin (Rifadin, Rimactane).
 They might add amikacin or streptomycin three times a week early in your treatment.

 If you have HIV, too, you’re at higher risk for disseminated MAC disease.
 It causes symptoms all over your body like night sweats, weight loss, fever, and anemia.
 Treatment involves taking two medications.
-Studies who that using just one medicine is not effective and causes bacterial resistance.
+Studies show that using just one medicine is not effective and causes bacterial resistance.
 You'll be given azithromycin or clarithromycin along with ethambutol.
 This is called double therapy.
 If needed, you might also take rifabutin, which is considered triple therapy.
-If your symptoms clear up or your immune system gets better, you can stop treatment.

 If you have AIDS and CD4+ T-lymphocyte counts less than 50 cells/microliter, you can try to prevent disseminated MAC disease with azithromycin or clarithromycin.
 Rifabutin is another option, but it may be harder on your system.